aarch64-laptops/build/README.md

 This project provides the user/owner some options to install Linux on these devices.
 The choices are as follows:

 1. Download a pre-built image and flash it onto an MicroSD card or USB flash drive
+2. Download an enabled version of a distrobution installer and install to UFS
-2. Use the `quick-start.sh` script to build your own bespoke image
+3. Use the `quick-start.sh` script to build your own image
-3. Execute each of the steps manually (still using the other helper scripts)
+4. Execute each of the steps manually (still using the other helper scripts) to create your own bespoke image

 ## Use an existing pre-built image